TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.6.md

 ---

-And he commandeth the multitude to sit down on the ground: and he took the seven loaves, and having given thanks, he brake, and gave to his disciples, to set before them; and they set them before the multitude.
+He commanded the multitude to sit down on the ground, and he took the seven loaves.
+Having given thanks, he broke them, and gave them to his disciples to serve, and they served the multitude.